miklevin/MikeLev.in/_posts/2022-06-19-having-the-confidence-to-diverge-from-nbdev-file-naming-convention.md

 headline: "Revamping My Content Release System: My Journey to Breaking From nbdev File Naming Conventions"
 description: I recently revamped my content release system and made changes to my .vimrc file, including replacing the blast.sh bash file with a new core.py file renamed to skite.py.
 Additionally, I deleted the blogslicer repo and removed it from PyPI.
 I'm pleased with my progress and will be writing a new article about it - come read all about my journey!
 keywords: Content Release System, .vimrc, blast.sh, bash file, core.py, skite.py, blogslicer, repo, PyPI, article, journey, progress, revising
-categories: .vimrc, progress, journey, blogslicer, pypi
+categories: journey, blogslicer, progress, pypi, .vimrc
 permalink: /blog/having-the-confidence-to-diverge-from-nbdev-file-naming-convention/
 layout: post
 ---